 No. 1 Alabama rolls to 56-14 win over Louisiana-Lafayette

-No. 1 Alabama rolls to 56-14 win over Louisiana-LafayetteAlabama wide receiver Jaylen Waddle (17) returns a punt for a touchdown during the first half of an NCAA college football game against Louisiana-Lafayette, Saturday, Sept.
-29, 2018, in Tuscaloosa, Ala.
-(AP Photo/Butch Dill)

 TUSCALOOSA, Ala.
+(AP) — It was Jalyen and Jalen day for No. 1 Alabama.

-(AP) -- Jaylen Waddle returned a punt for a touchdown and caught two scoring passes, including a 94-yarder, in No. 1 Alabama's 56-14 victory Saturday over Louisiana-Lafayette.
+Jaylen Waddle returned a punt for a touchdown and caught two scoring passes, including a 94-yarder, and Jalen Hurts made a statement just by playing in the Crimson Tide's 56-14 victory Saturday over Louisiana-Lafayette.

 Alabama has scored at least 45 points five games in a row for the first time in program history.